ekilmer/cpp-locate-data-example/HACKING.md

 threads your CPU has.
 You may also want to add that to your preset using the `jobs` property, see the [presets documentation][1] for more details.

+**NOTE**: Testing with a multi-config CMake generator has some issues with Catch2 test framework.
+Specifically, you must rebuild with the configuration of choice before trying to run the tests (even specifying `--config <CONFIG>` doesn't work unless that build configuration was just built before running).

 [1]: https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html
 [2]: https://cmake.org/download/